Polish pipeline operator PERN says leak detected in Druzhba oil pipeline | Headlines

 - Poland

-Polish pipeline operator PERN detected a leak on Tuesday evening in one line of the Druzhba pipeline, which carries oil from Russia to Europe, it said on Wednesday.
+Polish operator PERN has detected a leak in one pipeline in the Druzhba system that carries oil from Russia to Europe, it said on Wednesday, an event that will add to concerns about Europe's energy security after the Nord Stream gas leak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)